Skip to content Skip to cookie consent

 Partnerships and funding

-Scottish Government – since 2012, Tearfund has been able to support over 67,000 people with a number of different initiatives funded by the Scottish Government, including projects focused on climate change adaptation, access to clean water, disaster risk reduction and agricultural and livelihood development.
+Since 2012, Tearfund has supported more than 67,000 people with several different initiatives funded by the Scottish Government, including projects focused on climate change adaptation, access to clean water, disaster risk reduction and agricultural and livelihood development.

 Share this page